AlexanderGTumanov/hep-th-rag/README.md

 #### top_lexical_chunks(prompt, lexical_candidates = 1000, corpus_dir = "../data/corpus", embeddings_subdir = "embeddings")

-Runs a TF–IDF lexical search over the chunk corpus and returns the top-scoring chunk matches for the query.
-The corpus is vectorized in a TF–IDF space (with placeholder tokens filtered out), cosine similarities between the query and all chunks are computed, and the best matches are selected.
-The output is a list of `(tfidf_score, chunk_id)` pairs sorted in decreasing TF–IDF score. `lexical_candidates` controls how many top chunks to return. `embeddings_subdir` must be specified because the function borrows chunk IDs from the corresponding embedding run.
+Runs a lexical search over the chunk corpus and returns the top-scoring chunk matches for the query.
+The corpus is vectorized (with placeholder tokens filtered out), cosine similarities between the query and all chunks are computed, and the best matches are selected.
+The output is a list of `(lexical_score, chunk_id)` pairs sorted in decreasing lexical score.
+The `method` parameter accepts two values: `tfidf` and `bm25`. `lexical_candidates` controls how many top chunks to return. `embeddings_subdir` must be specified because the function borrows chunk IDs from the corresponding embedding run.
 The embeddings themselves are not used at this stage.

 #### dense_rerank(candidates, prompt, model, vocab, seq_len, method = "dense", k_pinned = 10, k_rrf = 60, alpha = 0.2, corpus_dir = "../data/corpus", embeddings_subdir = "embeddings")